A different kind of all-inclusive

 Caserio del Mirador

 Our first experience of the genre was at Caserio del Mirador, a finca in the hills of Alicante.
 Sarah and Johnny moved there over 20 years ago with their own young kids and crafted a retreat where family holidays can be experienced with ease.
 Guests stay in the main house or in villas around the grounds.
-There are farm animals, play areas, a pool with mountainous valley views, and toys for kids to play with.
+There are farm animals, play areas, a pool with mountainous valley views, and toys for little ones to play with.
 Every piece of baby and child paraphernalia is on hand, so you can pack light, even with kids in tow.

 Caserio del Mirador isn’t strictly all-inclusive, but it shares much of the same appeal.
-There are daily meals you can opt into, enjoyed with other guests or in the privacy of your own apartment.
-There’s also an honesty bar, stacked with treats and bottles of wine.
-Alternatively, you can self-cater, but you’d miss out on some of the magic if you didn’t at least join some of the communal meals (the weekly paella lunch is a highlight).
+There are daily meals you can opt into (don’t miss the weekly paella!), and an honesty bar stacked with treats and bottles of wine.
+When you’d prefer some privacy, you can easily self-cater in your apartment.

 Villa Pia